-Carson "Kit" Davidsonís Taconic Mountains Ramble hiking preserve
+Carson "Kit" Davidson’s Taconic Mountains Ramble hiking preserve

 We here at the AFA hiked the Garden, Springs, Cave, and Mickie trails, through beech and white pines, granite, streams, meadows, and brush.
 Along the way, we encountered the occasional half-buried pipelines, which allow gravity-fed water to power the water feature at the Japanese garden, among other things.
 The view from 1,220 foot Mt.
 Zion encompasses the Taconic Mountains, across Lake Champlain and into the Adirondack Mountains.
-In addition to the views and beauty of the reserve, what impressed us most was Davidsonís skill in blazing the trails, which involved circumnavigating sheer granite cliffs and utilizing fallen rock and a series of switchbacks.
-Kit welcomes everyone to the Ramble, and the only rules are no smoking, overnight stays, or fires.
-And donít be surprised if you run into Kit wearing his pith helmet, either on one of the trails, or enjoying the view from an Adirondack chair perched on a boulder overlooking the Japanese garden.
+In addition to the views and beauty of the reserve, what impressed us most was Davidson’s skill in blazing the trails, which involved circumnavigating sheer granite cliffs and utilizing fallen rock and a series of switchbacks.
+Kit welcomed everyone to the Ramble, and the only rules are no smoking, overnight stays, or fires.
+One of the joys many hikers found was running into Kit wearing his pith helmet, either on one of the trails or enjoying the view from an Adirondack chair perched on a boulder overlooking the Japanese garden.

 Driving directions to trailhead :